JaysonMbugua/Mexico_Proj/README.md

-# Mexico Migrant Worker Usability Study MVP
+# Mexico Migrant Worker Usability Study Kotlin App

 ## Overview
 This Android application is designed for a comparative usability study to test two different interface prototypes for low-literacy migrant workers in Mexico.
 The app allows users to complete critical tasks related to job searching, payment review, and contract acceptance while accurately logging usability metrics.